Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

-The benefit of this point of view will be obvious later when we introduce \textit{Segal types}.
-Note that the $\homtyp$ type in Definition \ref{homtypedefinition} is an especial case of an extension type.
-As it is remarked in \cite{buchwein}, it is conceivable to obtain a similar theory by considering HoTT plus a strict interval theory, and replace extension types by definition using identity types (see \cite{buchwein} section 2.4), but this makes the theory harder to use.
-In this paper we will follows the original Riehl-Shulman formulation of sHoTT using extension types.\\
+This dashed arrow does not have to be unique in any sense.
+The benefit of this diagrammatic representation of extension types will be obvious later on when we introduce \textit{Segal types}.
+Note that the $\homtyp$ type in \Cref{homtypedefinition} is a special case of an extension type.
+As noted in \cite{buchwein}, it is conceivable to obtain a similar theory by considering HoTT plus a strict interval theory, and replace extension types using identity types (see \cite[Pag.
+119]{riehlshulman} and \cite[Section 2.4]{buchwein}), but this makes the theory harder to use.
+In this paper we will follow the original Riehl-Shulman formulation of sHoTT using extension types.

-Extension types behave very much like dependant product types and many properties valid for the last, have analogous formulation for the former, as an example: